This post may contain affiliate links. Please see my disclosure policy for details.

 If you’re not too picky that’s even better as you will get a cheap ticket on the day for something spectacular.

 You may be waiting a while – but it’s worth it!

 8. Don’t forget that shows are also on the streets too

 If you ask me some of the best performances which you can catch at the festival are on the street.

-Every day throughout the fringe you will see happenings from actors advertising shows, street performers drawing in a big crowd to show off their circus skills.
+Every day throughout the fringe you will see happenings from actors advertising shows, and street performers drawing in a big crowd to show off their circus skills.

-Statues waiting patiently for your pennies, fire performances in the evening and buskers playing acoustic melodies.
+Statues waiting patiently for your pennies, fire performances in the evening, and buskers playing acoustic melodies.